devxup/yaxys/README.md

 1. Run `yarn create_operator --login somebody --pwd 1234`
 1. Run `yarn dev` and go to http://localhost:5000

+## Running in production mode

+In order to run Yaxys in production mode, run the following commands:

+1. `yarn build:prod`
+1. `yarn start:prod`

 ## Settings

 We store application settings in a _settings_ section in our configuration file `/config/default.json`.